-These protocols are outlined as extension measures to the current Basketball England Return to Play Guidance which can be found here.
-All BE RTP protocols should be followed at all times.
+These protocols are outlined as extension measures to the current Basketball England Return to Play Guidance.
+All Basketball England RTP protocols should be followed at all times.

 TESTING

 We will work with our clubs to source Lateral Flow testing (LFT) for all players and staff to enable them to be tested a minimum of once a week but ideally twice a week.
 LFT's identify specific antigens to SARS-CoV-2 (COVID-19) that will be present if the individual has COVID-19.